akutuva21/crnt-lean/docs/dynamics.md

 - `CRNT/Kinetics/Concentration.lean`: concentrations, nonnegativity/positivity, mass-action
   monomial.
 - `CRNT/Kinetics/MassAction.lean`: rate constants, mass-action rate and vector field.
+- `CRNT/Kinetics/MassActionJacobian.lean`: differentiability of the field; the Jacobian as a continuous linear map and as a matrix.
 - `CRNT/Kinetics/General.lean`: the `Kinetics` abstraction; boundary non-attraction and conservation; mass action as an instance.
 - `CRNT/Kinetics/Generalized.lean`: generalized (Müller–Regensburger) mass action.